Best State to file your incorporation

 Delaware has many rules that can protect a minority shareholder.
 Thus, if the corporation is attempting to take over the corporation and you aren't interested in selling you have additional rules to protect your rights.
 This is why many corporations incorporate in Delaware.

-You will be taxed in the State where you are a resident and will be taxed based upon your customers and clients locations as well.
-Thus going to Florida or Texas to incorporate if your factory is in California or New York will not save you as much as you think yearly.
+You will be taxed in the State where you are a resident and will be taxed based on your customers and clients locations as well.
+Going to Florida or Texas to incorporate if your factory is in California or New York will not save you as much as you think yearly.